 The Sagebrush in Prisons Project is coordinated by IAE's Ecological Education Program, and is a part of the Sustainability in Prisons Project.
-It is an environmental partnership between the Institute for Applied Ecology, Department of Corrections, and the Bureau of Land Management to provide unique and meaningful ecological activities to incarcerated men and women with the goal of restoring native habitat for the greater sage-grouse in the great basin region through a five state plant production and ecological education initiative.
+It is an environmental partnership between the Institute for Applied Ecology, Department of Corrections, and the Bureau of Land Management to provide unique and meaningful ecological activities to incarcerated adults with the goal of restoring native habitat for the greater sage-grouse in the great basin region through a five state plant production and ecological education initiative.

 For 2016, we coordinated with seven states in the great basin region to grow over 390,000 sagebrush and other sage steppe plants important to the region.

 For 2017, we coordinated with eight western states to grow over 390,000 sagebrush and other sage steppe plants important to the region.

 For 2018, the project planted its one-millionth sagebrush seedling in Idaho.
 Also, for her tireless work for the Sagebrush in Prisons project, Stacy Moore, Ecological Education Program Director, has been named a 2018 Difference Maker 100 by TIAA, a leading provider of financial services nationwide.
 Moore was selected from among more than 4,000 entries.
 Read More